 Of course, all that is under the assumption that the criminal and victim will never meet again and so properly resolving the situation is impossible.
 If we're not to assume that people stop existing when they die, if the criminal and victim were to meet after death in some other world, the debt and/or crime would still be there unless the criminal had been punished or redeemed themself and the victim restituted in the interim.
 If only one of those is the case, you'd have to balance for example a victim owed restitution from a criminal who does not owe restitution.
 The whole situation is messed up at that point because a third party got involved and now can't be called in for the resolution, but you can try to reach a compromise.
 The only reason I advocate resolving through the above methods is because from what we know a reunion between the criminal and victim in such a way that they'll recognize each other is very unlikely.

 For example, if you labor on an object not knowing it's owned, you still own your investment, but the object also still needs to be the original owner's property.
 Time / order of events doesn't actually make a difference if you didn't know about it (I'll explain what does in a minute).
 Since both people have valid ownership claims, assuming it isn't possible to separate the improvements made from the original object, we go to shared property (see above).

-Obviously, if you labor on someone else's property knowing it's someone else's property then you can't claim any ownership at all of the resulting object that conflicts with theirs.
-(The ideal solution is still to separate out your labor if possible.)
-If there was a probability of it being owned, you multiply the ownership ratio by that.
+Obviously, if you labor on someone else's property knowing it's someone else's property then you can't claim any ownership of the resulting object that conflicts with theirs.
+If there was a probability of it being owned, multiply the ownership ratio by that.